netgen-layouts/layouts-docs/getting_started/install_new_ibexa_oss.rst

-Install on a new Ibexa OSS project
+Install on a new Ibexa CMS project
 ==================================

-Netgen provides an uptodate installation of Ibexa OSS with Netgen Layouts pre-installed.
-The installation is based on a `clean Ibexa OSS install`__, ready to be used as a base for your new project.
+Netgen provides an uptodate installation of Ibexa CMS with Netgen Layouts pre-installed.
+The installation is based on a `clean Ibexa CMS install`__, ready to be used as a base for your new project.

-This installation can later be used to upgrade to future versions of Ibexa OSS by following official Ibexa upgrade instructions.
+This installation can later be used to upgrade to future versions of Ibexa CMS by following official Ibexa upgrade instructions.

 Create a database